-- If a student fails a course and /or withdrawals at the point they would receive a "W", the school district may bill the family for the cost of attendance.
-Students who withdraw from a college course should consult with both their college academic advisor and their school counselor before doing so. - CCP students will be in classes with other college students from a variety of ages and backgrounds and may be required to interact with classmates on group work and projects inside and outside of the classroom. - The subject matter of the course(s) may include mature adult themes and materials and will not be modified based upon College Credit Plus students participation regardless of where the course instruction occurs (ie, online, on college campus, at high school location). - If the student has a documented disability, it is the student's responsibility to request necessary accommodations through the University's Student Accessibility Services (SAS) office in order to receive services deemed appropriate.
+• If a student fails a course and /or withdrawals at the point they would receive a "W", the school district may bill the family for the cost of attendance.
+Students who withdraw from a college course should consult with both their college academic advisor and their school counselor before doing so.

+- CCP students will be in classes with other college students from a variety of ages and backgrounds and may be required to interact with classmates on group work and projects inside and outside of the classroom. - The subject matter of the course(s) may include mature adult themes and materials and will not be modified based upon College Credit Plus students participation regardless of where the course instruction occurs (ie, online, on college campus, at high school location). - If the student has a documented disability, it is the student's responsibility to request necessary accommodations through the University's Student Accessibility Services (SAS) office in order to receive services deemed appropriate.
 Priority registration is not provided for CCP students registered with SAS.
-CCP students will register for classes after matriculated students. - Students may not register for more hours than indicated by the school/counselor/principal in alignment with state regulations.
+CCP students will register for classes after matriculating. - Students may not register for more hours than indicated by the school/counselor/principal in alignment with state regulations.
 If the student registers for more than the allotted hours, they may be charged for the full cost of the course tuition, fees and books for the course(s) that cause them to exceed their allotted hours.

 Scheduling Procedures/Policies: When a student makes his or her course selections, it is understood that they wish to take those classes selected.
 The school will do everything possible to get individual students their course requests; however, each time an adjustment is made to our schedule other students are affected.
 Please plan your future carefully and choose your courses wisely.
+Students who wish to participate in college athletics are responsible for consulting with the NCAA and following their procedures and guidelines.